GagePielsticker/AWS-Api-Template/README.md

 For more documentation on how its configured, visit [HERE](https://www.serverless.com/framework/docs/providers/aws/guide/functions).

 ## Adding Environment Variables
-Environment variables to the deployment can be added via `serverless.yml`.
+Environment variables can be added to our lambdas via `serverless.yml` under the `provider:`.
 An example is as follow:
 ```yaml
 provider:
   environment: